 What To Watch Out For…

 Keep in mind that it is not unheard of for an agent to inflate the asking price in order to get a signed agreement.
-By knowing the value before going into a sale, you will have the upper hand and will ultimately be able to receive the best outcome when selling your New Jersey, Brooklyn, Queens, Long Island house.
+By knowing the value before going into a sale, you will have the upper hand and will ultimately be able to receive the best outcome when selling your North Carolina & New Jersey house.

 Don’t forget about the land your property is sitting on.
 Some locations are more valuable than others.
 While double and triple lots will be worth much more.
 Make sure the land is buildable and doesn’t have any problems that can lower the value of your property.